-- 1. Would Christopher have been decided the same way if it were 2015and the defendants used publicly available satellite photos from Google Earth to observe the the construction of the plant? - 2.
-What if it were 2015and the defendants flew a small ten-pound remote-control drone over the plant?
-What if they flew the drone over their neighbor's fenced backyard and photographed him sunbathing nude? - 3.
-In light of these technological changes, is Christopher still good law on its facts?
+In January, 1955, plaintiff made arrangements with defendant Kuhnau, president and manager of Oregon Rental Equipment Company, to use the company's machine shop and one or more of its emWould Christopher have been decided the same way if it were 2015 and the defendants used publicly available satellite photos from Google Earth to observe the the construction of the plant?
+What if they flew a small ten-pound remote-control drone over the plant?
+What if they flew the drone over their neighbor's fenced backyard and photographed him sunbathing nude?

-Kamin v.
-Kuhnau 374 P.2d 912 (Or.
+374 P.2d 912 (Or.
 1962)